"When I started diamond painting I immediately felt all my anxiety melting away."

 Whatever it’s called it’s all the same.

-Here is a step-by-step helpful guide on how to paint with diamonds.
+Here is a step-by-step helpful guide on how to to do diamond art.

 Purchase the best diamond painting kit you can find